 The traditional method involves training in multiple stages, which consumes human resources and time to build the environment and measured data.
 By using the NDT, however, it is possible to acquire data from the NDT automatically, which reflects the situation of the deployed environment in real time for model training resulting in cost reduction as a benefit.

-Furthermore, clause A.3 in ETSI ZSM012 describes the need for performance evaluation of the ML model post-deployment after deployment to a deployed environment.
+Furthermore, clause A.3 in ETSI ZSM012 [i.14] describes the need for performance evaluation of the ML model post-deployment after deployment to a deployed environment.
 Therefore, the performance can be evaluated using a sandbox environment.
 By using NDT it is possible to evaluate the performance of a ML model in a realistic virtual environment provided by NDT before deploying it.

 5.4.2 Use case details